-Q13.
+Q14.
 Under what instances do I have to account for output tax on employee benefits?

-A13.
+A14.
 Basically for goods, any goods given free to employees are subject to GST.
 However, under the gift rule, if the cost of the goods to the donor does not exceed RM500.00 and given free to the same employee in the same year, you (as the donor) do not have to account for output tax.
 If the cost is more than RM500.00, you have to account for output tax except for those that come under Blocked Input Tax Recovery or anything to be given free to employees as stated in your contract or policy.
 On the other hand, for services, you do not have to account for GST as long as the services are provided free to your employees except for services of using business assets whether or not for a consideration.

-Q14.
+Q15.
 As a taxable person, should I account for output tax if I provide free accommodation to my employees?

-- A14.
-No, you need not to account for output tax since free accommodation is not a supply. - Q15.
-As a taxable person, should I account for output tax if I give goods for free such as a home theatre system to my employees? - A15.
-Yes, as a taxable person you must account for output tax on goods given free to your employees.
-However, you do not have to account for the tax if the value of the goods does not exceed RM500.00 (gift rule). - Q16.
-Should output tax be accounted for if employees temporarily use business goods free of charge for their private use?
+- A15.
+No, you need not to account for output tax since free accommodation is not a supply. - Q16.
+As a taxable person, should I account for output tax if I give goods for free such as a home theatre system to my employees?

 - A16.
-Yes, the taxable person is required to account for output tax on any use of business goods put to private use because it is deemed to be a supply of services even though the usage is for no consideration. - Q17.
-Can a taxable person avoid accounting for output tax when he gives free goods to his employees if he did not claim input tax when he actually entitled to claim the input tax? - A17.
-A taxable person is still required to account for output tax when the goods are given free to employees as employee benefits even though he did not claim input tax incurred on the goods. - Q18.
-Is monetary rewards given as employee benefits to employees subject to GST? - A18.
-Any employee benefits given in the form of money is not subject to output tax since money is neither goods nor services. - Q19.
-If I supply free meal to my employees in the company's canteen, do I have account for output tax? - A19.
-No, free meal given to employees is not subject to GST because it is not a supply. - Q20.
-If I provide car and housing loan to my employees as employee benefits, do I have to account for output tax? - A20.
-You do not have to account for output tax on such loan as they are exempt supplies. - Q21.
-Are shares given free to employees subject to GST? - A21.
+Yes, as a taxable person you must account for output tax on goods given free to your employees.
+However, you do not have to account for the tax if the value of the goods does not exceed RM500.00 (gift rule). - Q17.
+Should output tax be accounted for if employees temporarily use business goods free of charge for their private use? - A17.
+Yes, the taxable person is required to account for output tax on any use of business goods put to private use because it is deemed to be a supply of services even though the usage is for no consideration. - Q18.
+Can a taxable person avoid accounting for output tax when he gives free goods to his employees if he did not claim input tax when he actually entitled to claim the input tax? - A18.
+A taxable person is still required to account for output tax when the goods are given free to employees as employee benefits even though he did not claim input tax incurred on the goods. - Q19.
+Is monetary rewards given as employee benefits to employees subject to GST? - A19.
+Any employee benefits given in the form of money is not subject to output tax since money is neither goods nor services. - Q20.
+If I supply free meal to my employees in the company's canteen, do I have account for output tax? - A20.
+No, free meal given to employees is not subject to GST because it is not a supply. - Q21.
+If I provide car and housing loan to my employees as employee benefits, do I have to account for output tax? - A21.
+You do not have to account for output tax on such loan as they are exempt supplies. - Q22.
+Are shares given free to employees subject to GST? - A22.
 Shares given to employees are an exempt supply.
-Therefore, you do not have to account for output tax. - Q22.
-Do I have to use gift rule when I supply water and electricity for free to my employee? - A22.
-No, you do not have to use gift rule when you supply water and electricity for free to your employee.
-You also do not have to account for output tax on the gift.
+Therefore, you do not have to account for output tax.